Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: Examples in tight-binding models

-The construction of the knotted $6_2$ EL follows a procedure analogous to that of the knot $5_2$.
-The minimal braiding word for knot $6_2$ is $\sigma_1\sigma_2^{-1}\sigma_1^{3}\sigma_2^{-1}$.
-Notably, it shares the same unsigned braid word as knot $5_2$ ($\sigma_1^{-1}\sigma_2\sigma_1^{3}\sigma_2$), meaning the sequences of crossing locations are identical.
+For the Miller-Institute knot $6_2$, the minimal braiding word is $\sigma_1\sigma_2^{-1}\sigma_1^{3}\sigma_2^{-1}$.
+Notably, it shares the same unsigned braid word as the knot $5_2$, meaning the sequences of crossing locations are identical.
 However, the signs (over/under assignments) of the crossings differ between the two knots, leading to distinct knot types.
-Therefore, we reuse the same $X(t)$ function to replicate the shared crossing sequence, but must design a new $Y(t)$ function to generate the specific sign pattern encoded in the $6_2$ braid word.
-We employ the trigonometric parametrization
+Therefore, we reuse the same $X(t)$ function to replicate the shared crossing sequence, but must design a new $Y(t)$ function to generate the specific sign pattern encoded in the $6_2$ braid word, so~\cite{knot52_2017JPA}